GRIP FAQs

 All students and faculty are invited to the Welcome dinner on Sunday night, hosted by GRIP and NGS at no charge.
 (We will email you for RSVP’s) – So plan your travel accordingly.

-Meals are not included in the program and are the responsibility of each participant.
+Meals and snacks are not included in the program and are the responsibility of each participant.
 There is a cafeteria on campus offering a variety of options, as well as several local restaurants conveniently located on the main street near the University of Pittsburgh.
 All students are welcome to dine in the campus cafeteria.
 We recommend budgeting approximately $30–$40 per day for meals, depending on your preferences and selections.

 Information on “The Eatery” can be found here: https://www.theeateryatpitt.com/

-Updated: 23 January 2025
+Updated: 13 January 2026

 Are special dietary requirements available in the University Cafeteria?
 (Gluten Free, Dairy Free, Kosher)